adarshukla3005/SearchEngine/README.md

      GEMINI_API_KEY=your_gemini_api_key_here
      ```

-3. Choose one of the following options:

-   ### Option 1: Run with local crawling and indexing
+3. Run with local crawling and indexing
    ```
    # Run the crawler to collect data
    python crawler/run_crawler.py